-It is possible to calculate loyalty economics with great precision, if you have the resources and the tools to do so.
-If not, you can also make rough estimates that can help guide decision-making.
+You can calculate loyalty economics precisely, if you have the resources and the tools to do so.
+If not, you can also make rough estimates that can help guide decision making.
 This page describes a relatively simple way to get reasonable, rough estimates of the potential value that can be created by improving your company’s Net Promoter Score® and earning the loyalty of more of your customers.

 (Note: the calculations presented below are simplified versions of the work that Bain does with clients.
 To learn more about how Bain can help your company calculate customer lifetime value and referral value, contact us.)

 The number of years a customer remains active describes the average duration of a customer’s relationship with your company.
 (For some companies, it may be easier to think in terms of churn or attrition rates.
-For instance, if you have a 5 percent annual churn rate, the average customer remains active for 20 years.)
-Typically, you will find that promoters have lower churn or attrition rates than detractors and therefore have more active years.
+For instance, if you have a 5% annual churn rate, the average customer remains active for 20 years.)
+Typically, you'll find that promoters have lower churn or attrition rates than detractors and therefore have more active years.
 Each business and each customer segment will show different variations between promoters, passives and detractors.

-The annual variable contribution per customer can get a bit more involved, if you don’t have a reasonable handle on which of your costs are fixed versus variable.
+The annual variable contribution per customer can get a bit more involved, if you don’t have a reasonable handle on which of your costs are fixed vs. variable.
 Nevertheless, for many purposes, a simple gross margin can suffice.
 To calculate the annual variable contribution per customer for your whole customer base, on average, you would simply divide your annual variable contribution (or gross margin) by the number of customers on the books.
-To get an estimate of how this differs for promoters versus passives or detractors requires understanding three key elements that will drive differences:
+To get an estimate of how this differs for promoters vs. passives or detractors requires understanding three key elements that will drive differences.

-- Cost to acquire: calculate the cost to acquire each group of customers.
-The simple version of this uses the average cost to acquire a new customer (perhaps by adding up all the sales and new customer marketing and on-boarding costs, and then dividing by the number of new customers acquired) and amortizes it over the life of the customer.
+Calculate the cost to acquire each group of customers.
+The simple version of this uses the average cost to acquire a new customer (perhaps by adding up all the sales and new customer marketing and onboarding costs, and then dividing by the number of new customers acquired) and amortizes it over the life of the customer.
 Because promoters, passives and detractors have different expected number of years as active customers, you would amortize over different periods, resulting in a different annual cost to be subtracted.
-A more sophisticated approach might also take into account other factors, such as the cost of selling different products or the differences in customer acquisition costs for promoters versus detractors, based on the mix of market segments represented among each group.
+A more sophisticated approach might also take into account other factors, such as the cost of selling different products or the differences in customer acquisition costs for promoters vs. detractors, based on the mix of market segments represented among each group.
 These annual cash flows should be discounted appropriately to reflect their present value.

-Many companies fail to take into account one of the most important sources of value differences between promoters, passives and detractors: the value of the positive and negative referrals they make.
+Many companies fail to take into account one of the most important sources of value differences among promoters, passives and detractors: the value of the positive and negative referrals they make.

 The value of referrals can be difficult to estimate with precision.
 Nevertheless, you can make reasonably accurate estimates.
 The formula is: